 "Anyway, David [Bowie] picked him up and swept him off.
 But it probably did Iggy incredible good to come down to La Jolla, because he got to dry out a bit in San Diego.
 He got to relax.
 He got away from all that L.A. stuff.
 He was really confused about everything that was going on, and my girlfriend probably gave him support.
 He read good books, lounged around the pool, got his health together, and people were kept away from him.
 That was her intention, and she did a really good job of it."

-Though best known for his stint with Iggy Pop (1979 to 1984), bassist Michael Page has also performed and recorded with David Bowie, Chubby Checker, Jerry Lee Lewis, and New York Dolls guitarist Sylvain Sylvain.
+Page would end up being best known for his stint with Iggy Pop (1979 to 1984), though he also performed and recorded with David Bowie, Chubby Checker, Jerry Lee Lewis, and New York Dolls guitarist Sylvain Sylvain.
 “Iggy introduced me to Johnny Depp around ‘92,” says the Kearny High graduate (1968), “and Johnny put me in charge of throwing a band together with him, the Vipers.
 However, that project ended up clashing with his movie shooting, so that’s when I bailed on live road gigs, in favor of working at home, scoring for films.”

-Page – who grew up in North Park - lives near Banker’s Hill and works for a local visual production firm, PassmoreLab, where he converts standard photos, film, and video into 3D.
+Page ended up back in San Diego years later, living near Banker’s Hill and working for a local visual production firm, PassmoreLab, where he converts standard photos, film, and video into 3D.
 A horror-themed music video was just shot in 3D for the song “Magnetic Baby” by Semi Precious Weapons, featuring “taxidermy and glam ghouls spewing metallic body fluids,” according to Page.

 Regarding other PassmoreLab 3D projects, Page says “We teamed up with rock photographer Bob Gruen, to convert his well-known iconic images to a format that can be viewed on stereoscopic displays.”